dansmyers/IntroToCS/Notes/13-Functions_with_Inputs_and_Results.md

 ```
 die_roll = roll()
 ```
-cals the `roll` function, which generates a random integer using `randint`, then returns that value so it can be assigned to `die_roll`.
+calls the `roll` function, which generates a random integer using `randint`, then returns that value so it can be assigned to `die_roll`.

 **Returning is not the same as printing**!